10 Food Fundraising Ideas for Schools and Nonprofits

 How do restaurant give-back fundraisers work?

-Supporters dine in or order takeout during a set window; they must mention your group or use a promo code.
-The restaurant donates a percentage (typically 10–25%) of eligible sales.
-See [chain restaurants that do fundraisers](/chain-restaurants-that-do-fundraisers) for a full list.
+Supporters dine in or order takeout during a set window and must mention your group or use a promo code.
+The restaurant donates a percentage (typically 10 to 25% or more) of eligible sales to your organization, according to individual restaurant fundraising program terms.
+See chain restaurants that do fundraisers for a full list of national chains with program details.
+According to CharityAuctions.com, restaurant dine-and-donate nights promoted via email and social media 2 to 3 weeks in advance generate an average of 3 times more participant turnout than those promoted only the day before.

 Share this answer